 Bennett has a bachelor’s degree in history from St. Joseph’s College in Rensselaer, Ind., and a master’s degree in political studies from the University of Illinois.
 Her family published four newspapers in central Illinois, resulting in her being both personally, as well as, professionally involved in the newspaper industry.

 Denise Guttery, Media Services Director

 Denise Guttery has been WNA’s media services director since 2010 and manages the WNA newspaper archive, WisconsinPublicNotices.org and News Tracker.
 She graduated from Kansas State University with a degree in journalism and mass communications and earned a master’s degree in sports administration from the University of Kansas.
 She previously worked as the director of technology for the Illinois Press Association, where she was responsible for website maintenance, the association’s member database, office computer systems and audio/visual needs.
 Prior to her work with IPA, Guttery served as an advertising representative and editorial assistant with Illinois Country Living magazine.

-Julia Hunter, Member Services Director
+Julia Hunter, Director of Membership & Communications

 (608) 283-7622 • email@example.com